starphene/bicomplex-visual-calculator/README.md

 **Altering rainbow color scheme**: UI element only appears when there's a grid in rainbow mode.
 Scroll while hovering over it to shift the gradient upwards or downwards.
 Shift + scroll while hovering over it to shrink or expand the gradient.

+**Mirror Z onto W**: It's a toggle in the bottom left.
+Assigns the value of Z to W, allowing to calculate operations like sin(Z)*cos(Z) by selecting multiplication as the main operation and applying sin and cos to Z and W before entering the main operation.

 **Show grid arrows**: It's a toggle in the bottom left.
 Self-explanatory.

 **Swap Z and W**: It's a toggle in the bottom left.
 Self-explanatory.
 Note that for commutative operations it does nothing.